pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

 --- As we needed to add new dependecies, we would install them in a specific environment created for the project, we would then list them into the requirements.txt file that we would update every time a new library was needed or every time one would not be needed anymore.
-To get a complete copy of our development enviroment, one would have to run the following commands : pip install -r requirements.txt---
+To get a complete copy of our development enviroment, one would have to run the following commands : pip install -r requirements.txt.
+This should be run in a new environment to ensure only the necessary packages are installed, as well as keeping versioning correct.---

 ### Question 5